DayatXD/Nvimfy/README.md

 git clone https://github.com/AyeSpacey/Nvimfy ~/.config/nvim
 ```

-Note: If you want to make your PROMPT & terminal more useful Use [Termify](https://github.com/AyeSpacey/Termify-Termux) my whole configuration for your Termux
+Note: If you want to make your PROMPT & terminal more useful Use [Termify](https://github.com/AyeSpacey/Termify-Termux).

 ## Showcase